scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 - MTR (TBD)
 - SIMPE (TBD)

-As with multi-object tracking, the processing time increases with the volume of input data.
+As with multi-object tracking, the processing time increases with input data volume.
 To mitigate this, we reduce computational cost by incorporating stationary object detection.

 ## Development Roadmap